2017 A to Z: Letter F…

 Christmas Eve’s were the best when I married.
 We visited both grandmother’s on that night and each household was lively with family.
 When the kids were small, the presents were piled high under the tree and once they began opening, paper and ribbon went flying.
 The kids scrambled to open their presents so fast, we hardly knew who gave what.
 Christmas Eve’s are different today as it’s just my family, but with both children married, I have five granddaughters who keep things lively and are quite good themselves at ripping open Christmas presents.

-Fads: Let’s see… what fads have I lived through: The London “mod” look in clothing brought the hippy clothes of bell bottom pants, tie-dye clothing, especially when the Beatles came to America, wide belts, the black and white shoes, which I called Be-Bops, mama called hers saddle shoes, pantsuits, mini-skirts, go-go boots… especially made famous by Nancy Sinatra’s song, “These Boots are made for walking.”
+Let’s see… what fads have I lived through: Hula Hoops, the London “mod” look in clothing brought the hippy clothes of bell bottom pants, tie-dye clothing, especially when the Beatles came to America, wide belts, black and white shoes, which I called Be-Bops, mama called hers saddle shoes, pantsuits, mini-skirts, go-go boots… especially made famous by Nancy Sinatra’s song, “These Boots are made for walking.”
 Every time I hear it, I’m reminding of how much my father liked that song.
 I have a feeling he didn’t like the song so much as watching Nancy sing it!

 Pantsuits…. all the rage!

-Pantsuits came in-style while I was in high school, and for the first time in school… we could finally wear pants instead of dresses.
+Pantsuits came in-style while I was in high school, and for the first time ever in school… we were finally allowed to wear pants instead of dresses.
 Yoo Hoo!
 I think I owned a pantsuit in every color!
 While I hate clothes shopping now, I loved shopping as a teenager.
-My girlfriend and I often headed to the dressing room loaded with arms full of clothes when we went shopping… Sears and K-Mart had the best selections back then.
-So glad they aren’t in-style anymore, and while I didn’t keep even one, I do have photos of me wearing them!
+My girlfriend and I often headed to the dressing room loaded with arms full of clothes when we went shopping… Sears and K-Mart had the best selections.
+So happy they aren’t in style anymore, and while I didn’t keep even one, I do have several photos of me wearing them!

-Make-up was very popular when I was a teenager, and I had every color mascara there was; wearing Blue and Green mascara and eye liner was all the rage.
+Make-up was very popular when I was a teenager, and I had every color mascara that was on the market; wearing Blue and Green mascara and eyeliner was all the rage.
 I also was quite an expert in applying false eyelashes, but when it came to fake nails…. well I’ve always been a nail-biter.
-I remember gluing on fake nails one night, but halfway where I was going, I pulled over and ripped them off; I just couldn’t drive with those long nails!
+I remember gluing on fake nails one night, but halfway there, I pulled over and ripped them right off; I couldn’t drive with those long nails!

-I never had pierced ears as a teenager, but I pierced them myself after I married with one of those “do it yourself” piercing earrings that were very popular.
+I never had pierced ears as a teenager, but I pierced them myself after I married with one of those “do it yourself” piercing kits that were very popular.
 Why I didn’t want to just go get them pierced… well I don’t know, guess I was afraid it would hurt.
-So you pry open this earring instead, and attach it on your ear-lobe, and let it slowly push its way through your ear.
-Well eventually I had pierced ears, but very seldom wear them today; one ear always gets sore after I wear earrings, so I’ve pretty much given it up; I’m not a jewelry wearer like I used to be.
+So you pry open this earring instead, and attach it on your ear-lobe, and let it slowly push its way through your ear – it hurt.
+Well eventually I had pierced ears, but very seldom wear them today; one ear always gets sore after I wear earrings, so I’ve pretty much given them up; I’m not a jewelry wearer like I used to be.
 My favorite pieces of jewelry to wear was always rings… remember the mood rings that turned colors to supposedly reflect your mood!
 The one ring we all had to have in high school was our “class ring”… and what happened to that once you graduated…it ended up in the bottom of your jewelry box!
-Yep, I still have mine, and also even have my mothers, but what can I do with them, other than keep them in my jewelry box.
-One piece of jewelry I never ever wore was a watch!
+Yep, I still have mine, and also even have my mothers, but what can I do with them, other than keeping them in my jewelry box.
+One piece of jewelry I never ever wore or wanted was a watch!

-Remember the baby-doll style dresses, also referred as grannie-style?
+Remember the baby-doll style dresses of the sixties, also referred to as grannie-style?
 I must have liked sewing at one time, as I sewed many baby-doll short outfits for me and my girlfriend Janet.
 I loved the grannie-style dresses and after all these years, I still have one rolled up in my drawer.
 I guess it was my favorite… and still have a photo of me in it when I was on stage with an old band…boyfriend.
 I’ll have to hunt those down, so check back!

-Long hair was in-style when I grew up and for most of my years, I had long hair.
+Long hair was in style when I grew up and for most of my years, I had long hair.
 I kept my hair long when I married and while raising my kids… at one time I could literally sit on it.
-While it’s not really long now, I’ve never gone real short like many have.
+While it’s not really long now, I’ve never gone really short like others.
 I’ve never been a fan of having someone, other than me, even cut my hair!
-Some people enjoy sitting in the hairdressers chair and having their hair washed and cut… but not me!
+Some people enjoy sitting in the hairdresser’s chair and having their hair washed and cut… Not Me!
 My mother was a hairdresser and she’d often beg me to let her wash and trim my hair, but I’d refuse.
-At least when I cut it, and I cut it too short… I could only be mad at myself.
+At least when I cut it and cut it too short… I can only be mad at myself!